The world's GREATEST desserts – how many British favourites made the list?

 Raimunda-Iosantos/Shutterstock

 There are few dishes that test the skills of chefs quite like a chocolate soufflé.
-Each step has to be completed perfectly, with soft beaten egg whites gently folded into a sweetened, chocolatey cream.
-If done correctly, the soufflé will rise beautifully above the top of the ramekin, ready to serve with a scoop of vanilla ice cream.
+Each step has to be completed perfectly, with soft beaten egg whites gently folded into a chocolatey cream.
+If done correctly, the soufflé will rise beautifully above the top of its ramekin, ready to be served with a scoop of vanilla ice cream.

 27. Baked Alaska, USA